NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: Positioning in Terrestrial and Non-Terrestrial Networks

-The initial 2G networks lacked support for positioning services.
-However, positioning became increasingly important for emergency services with the Federal Communications Commission (FCC) of the United States approving location requirements on 911 emergency calls.
-As a result, terminal-based positioning techniques such as Global Positioning System (GPS) were supported in handsets.
-Additionally, SnapTrack introduced assisted GPS (A-GPS), which leverages the cellular network to aid GPS with navigation messages and differential corrections.
-In 1999, the European Telecommunications Standards Institute (ETSI) and T1P1, the American standardization group, collaborated to develop a functional description of location services (LCS) for 2G and 3G networks.
-To implement LCS, positioning schemes such as cell-ID (CID), timing advance (TA), uplink time-of-arrival (UL TOA), and enhanced observed time difference (E-OTD) were specified.
-In 2000, 3GPP emerged as a global standardization body to unify standards for 3G networks worldwide.
-3GPP consolidated the positioning standards that had evolved separately in different regional specifications.
-Later in 3G, UTDOA was added to the supported methods in Release 7, while RF pattern matching (RFPM) was included in Release 10 to improve the CID positioning performance.

-Although 5G cellular positioning methods retain some fundamental elements from the past generations, from the architecture and protocol standpoint, the evolution really started from 4G.
-In particular, 4G started the development of standalone RAT-dependent positioning as an alternative to assisted GNSS (A-GNSS).
-This led to the design of a dedicated positioning reference signals (PRS) with serving cell muting, and different positioning methods like enhanced CID (E-CID), observed TDOA (OTDOA), and LTE positioning protocol (LPP)~\cite{3gpp36355}.
-In later releases, UTDOA support was added, which is realized using UL reference signals such as sounding reference signals (SRS).
-In 4G, the location services (LCS) signaling in the core network (CN) was also standardized.
-A dedicated location management function (LMF) was introduced to interact with external clients (i.e. application, UE, or other CN nodes) with location request/response, and exchange related to positioning assistance information and measurements with eNBs and UE.
+To put the contribution of this article into perspective, it will be useful to discuss the evolution of positioning methods in cellular networks (see Fig.~\ref{fig:posevolution}).
+In 1G, positioning was limited to intelligent vehicle highway systems and emergency services, utilizing joint time-difference-of-arrival (TDOA) and angle-of-arrival (AOA) for location estimation.
+During 2G, the Federal Communications Commission (FCC) in the United States (US) approved location requirements for 911 emergency calls, leading to the support of the Global Positioning System (GPS) in handsets.
+Additionally, assisted GPS was introduced in 2G to aid GPS with navigation messages.
+Before the emergence of 3G, European and American standardization groups collaborated to develop a functional description of location services (LCS) for 2G and 3G networks and positioning schemes such as cell-ID (CID), timing advance (TA), uplink time-of-arrival (UL TOA), and enhanced observed time difference (E-OTD) were specified.
+Later in 3G, uplink TDOA (UTDOA) and RF pattern matching (RFPM) were added to the supported methods to improve the CID positioning performance.
+Although 5G cellular positioning methods retain some fundamental elements from the past generations, from the architecture and protocol standpoint, 4G marked a significant shift in evolution.
+4G led to the introduction of dedicated positioning reference signals (PRS) with serving cell muting, and different positioning methods like enhanced CID (E-CID), observed TDOA (OTDOA), UTDOA, and Long-Term Evolution (LTE) positioning protocol (LPP)~\cite{3gpp36355}.